sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-app-offline/cp-sdk-android-wizard-app-offline.md

 [ACCORDION-BEGIN [Step 1: ](Generate and run an offline app)]

-1. Follow the instructions at [Try Out the SAP Cloud Platform SDK for Android Wizard](cp-sdk-android-wizard-app) to create a new application using the SAP Cloud Platform SDK for Android Wizard and select **Offline** for the OData option on the **Project Features** tab.
+1. Follow the instructions at [Try Out the SAP BTP SDK for Android Wizard](cp-sdk-android-wizard-app) to create a new application using the SAP BTP SDK for Android Wizard and select **Offline** for the OData option on the **Project Features** tab.
 The push feature is not needed for this application.

     !![Choose Offline OData](choosing_offline_odata.png)